daisy/pipeline/gui/README.md

 # Building this code

 Requires Java 8.
-Get the latest Java 8 for the best accessibility support.

-Get the following repositories:
- * pipeline-gui 'javafx' branch
- * pipeline-assembly 'javafx' branch
- * pipeline-framework 'master' branch

-Plus any scripts or modules that you want to use.
+Clone the [DAISY Pipeline repository](http://github.com/daisy/pipeline) and follow the build instructions.

-Build all and run './pipeline2' from the assembly target directory.
+Run './pipeline2 gui' from the `assembly/target/pipeline/bin` directory.

 # Features
- * View jobs list
- * View job details
- * Access job results in separate application(s)
- * Create new job
- * Run job again
+ * Run any Pipeline script
- * Delete job
+ * Screenreader-accessible interface

-## Keyboard shortcuts
+ * Keyboard shortcuts

- * New job: Control + N
- * Delete job: Delete
- * Run job again: Control + Shift + R
+ See [the user guide](https://daisy.github.io/pipeline/wiki/gui/DAISY-Pipeline-2-User-Guide/) for a complete list of features.

 # Out of scope
  * authentication/connecting to a remote pipeline installation